 Wear and tear, osteoarthritis or joint degeneration occurs due to the accumulation of stresses and trauma over time.
 Throughout life, the spine is required to withstand considerable weight bearing strain, purely as a result of the pressures of daily living.
 The overall effect of degenerative changes of the spine leads to a feeling of stiffness and reduced spinal mobility.
 However, just like any other part of the body, the better care that is taken of the spine, the less degeneration that is likely to occur.

-WHAT ARE THE SYMPTOMS OF LOW BACK PAIN?
+WHAT ARE THE SYMPTOMS OF NECK PAIN?

-Low back pain can be accompanied by a number of symptoms, including:
+Neck pain can be accompanied by a number of symptoms, including:

 – Pain on coughing or sneezing